-Two large cast stone sculptures flank the central entry doors to Building One on Treasure Island.
+Two large cast stone sculptures flank the sides of Building One on Treasure Island.
 This has been their permanent home since 1994.
 They have been known by several names, including "The Tree of Life," but the preferred name is "Spirit of India."

 They were part of the group of 20 sculptures which formed the Court of Pacifica at the Golden Gate International Exposition (GGIE), held here on Treasure Island in 1939-1940.
 The court included a central fountain surrounded by twenty sculptures, an 80-foot plaster goddess named “Pacifica,” and other monumental works of art which embodied the Pacific Unity theme of the GGIE.

 The sculptor, Jacques Schnier, also created the small, lozenge-shaped bas reliefs at the top of the far western ends of this building, Building One.
 Their subjects – young boys holding airplanes – reflect the importance of aviation as a romantic "theme" as well as a practical application in the creation of Treasure Island and the design of Building One.
 America’s fledgling airline industry heavily promoted the GGIE as a vacation destination.

 Juliette James wrote of the large Schnier sculptures: "Notice the elephants' heads in the rear of these figures, for they will identify the country from which they came.
 These are two Hindus in contemplation of the spiritual.
 The tree of life they carry symbolizes the casting aside of the flesh in the effort to make the spiritual dominate.
 The Lotus over the ear of the woman denotes the universal matrix, or mother.
 Might not the male and female principles of life be suggested by these two figures?" ( The Meaning of the Courts, an interpretive booklet about the art of the GGIE.)